elasticluster/elasticluster/docs/configure.rst

 ``ec2_url``

     the url of the EC2 endpoint.
-For Amazon is probably something like::
+For Amazon EC2 it is probably something like::

         https://ec2.us-east-1.amazonaws.com

-    replace ``us-east-1`` with the zone you want to use while for OpenStack you can get it from the web interface
+    replace ``us-east-1`` with the zone you want to use.
+If using OpenStack's EC2 adapter, you can read the endpoint from the web interface

 ``ec2_access_key``